tryptech/reddit-place-script-2022/README.md

 ### Notes

 - Use `.png` if you wish to make use of transparency or non rectangular images
-- If you use 2 factor authentication (2FA) in your account, then change `password` to `password:XXXXXX` where `XXXXXX` is your 2FA code.
+- ~If you use 2 factor authentication (2FA) in your account, then change `password` to `password:XXXXXX` where `XXXXXX` is your 2FA code.~ This no longer appears to work.

 ## Run the Script